swaroopa86/recipe-app-fork/README.md

-# 🍳 Recipe Creator App
+# 🍳 Smart Pantry App

 A modern, feature-rich recipe management application built with React.
 Manage your recipes, track your pantry, scan receipts with OCR, and get cooking suggestions based on dietary restrictions and available ingredients.